10 Reasons Why Arts in Education Is so Important for Kids

 10. Accountability.
 Just like collaboration, kids in the arts learn that they are accountable for their contributions to the group.
 If they drop the ball or mess up, they realize that it’s important to take responsibility for what they did.
 Mistakes are a part of life, and learning to accept them, fix them, and move on will serve kids well as they grow older.

 Is your student looking to become more involved in the arts?
 Not only do K12 online public schools offer their students art and music courses, K12 has individual art classes for purchase.
-For more information on K12 and our programs that encourage student involvement in the arts, you can contact our enrollment team at (877) 895-1754 or elect to receive a free info kit.
+For more information on K12 and our programs that encourage student involvement in the arts, you can contact our enrollment team at 877.895.1754 or request to receive more information online.

 Lauren Martin is a Writer for Learning Liftoff.
 Previously, she has written for nonprofits as well as marketing agencies.
 She's covered environmental issues, women's rights, world poverty, and animal rights.
 With a B.A. in Broadcast Journalism from Ithaca College, Lauren enjoys interviewing families about their experiences with online education.